On-Call Scheduling Overview

 • Flexible coverage with concurrent users and multi-roster support

-• Global timezone handling with automatic DST transitions
+• Global timezone handling for distributed teams

 • Override management for temporary changes